sonic-net/SONiC/doc/dhcp_server/port_based_dhcp_server_high_level_design.md

   Options:
      mode: Specify mode of assign IP, currently only support 'PORT'. [required]
      lease_time: Time that the client can lease IP once. [not required, default value is 900(s)]
-     infer_gw_nm: Indicate whether to use gateway and netmask of server interface. [not required if gateway and netmask is given and vlan]
+     infer_gw_nm: Indicate whether to use gateway and netmask of server interface. [not required if gateway and netmask is given]
      gateway: Gateway of DHCP server. [ignored if infer_gw_nm is given]
      netmask: Netmask of DHCP server. [ignored if infer_gw_nm is given]
   ```